 Gearbox Citroen-ERSA 6 speed.
-Fixed length drive shafts.
+Rotoflex fixed length, or sliding spline drive shafts.

 Wheels 13” cast magnesium.

-With the formula drawing to a close, production figures dropped to about half of the previous year and of these only a few had the standard BMC engine.
-However a significant number specified the now popular Ford engine and a similar number opted to have their cars delivered without any engine.
+With the formula drawing to a close, sales figures dropped to about half of the previous year and of these only a few cars had the standard BMC engine.
+A significant number of customers specified the now popular Ford engine and a similar number opted to have their cars delivered without any engine.

-The result of all of this sophistication produced a fast car, and Peter Revson, heir to the Revlon cosmetics fortune, achieved the fastest ever recorded lap speed for any Formula Junior car with a 130mph lap at Enna-Pergusa.
+The result of all of this sophistication produced a fast car, and Peter Revson, heir to the Revlon cosmetics fortune, achieved the fastest ever recorded race lap speed for any Formula Junior car with a 130.50 mph lap of Enna-Pergusa.